GDQuest/website/content/tutorial/godot/3D/optimization-3D/index.md

 If you have a lot of data you can pre-calculate, consider encoding it into a texture and looking up the value with a call to `texture` instead of calculating it on the fly per fragment.

-Ensure your code runs as fast as possible and does not use dynamic branching can give you performance gains.
+Ensuring your code runs as fast as possible and does not use dynamic branching can give you performance gains.